 Our regional district is taking a long term approach to acquiring park land, protecting sensitive ecosystems and preserving traditional public access to popular recreation areas on our waterfront and in our backcountry.
 The Regional District Parks and Greenspace Plan was developed to provide direction to the board to help achieve these goals.

-The Powell River Regional District manages 8 regional parks and a few small recreation facilities.
+The qathet Regional District manages 8 regional parks and a few small recreation facilities.
 These parks and facilities are located on lands that are owned by the regional district or leased from the province.
 The parks are a region-wide service financed by taxes from all members of the regional district.
 The recreation facilities are local area services financed by taxes from specific areas.
-The Powell River Regional District does not offer recreation programming or operate any large recreation centers.
+The qathet Regional District does not offer recreation programming or operate any large recreation centers.